telerik/blazor-docs/components/dialog/overview.md

 # Dialog Overview

-The Dialog component is a modal popup that displays information to the user.
-It is fully customizable and extends the `DialogBuilder` to provide you with a way to achieve complex UI popups.
+The Dialog is a modal popup that brings information to the user.

+It provides actions through its action buttons to prompt the user for input or to ask for a decision.
+The component can also contain more complex UI elements that require the focus of the user.
+The main difference from the Window modal is the functionality for actions and predefined dialogs.

 ## Basics

 To add a Telerik Dialog to your Blazor app:

 1. Add the `TelerikDialog` tag.
-1. Set the `Visible` parameter via one-way or two-way binding..
+1. Set the `Visible` parameter via one-way or two-way binding.
 1. Set a `Title`.
-1. Optionally, choose a `ButtonsLayout` (from the `DialogButtonsLayout` enums).
-    * Its default layout is `DialogButtonsLayout.Stretched`.
-See more in the [Action Buttons article]({%slug  dialog-action-buttons%})).
-1. Optionally, set its `ShowCloseButton` parameter (true/false).
-    * Its **true** by default.
-See more in the [Header article]({%slug  dialog-header%}).

 The following example demonstrates how to set up the Dialog with its default configuration.